BesuDesta/next-portfolio/README.md

 </p>

 <p align="center">
   A beautiful, customizable portfolio template built with Next.js, Tailwind CSS, and TypeScript.
-Perfect for showcasing your projects, skills, and experiences.
+This is a perfect way to showcase your projects, skills, and experiences.
 </p>

 ## Demo